saucelabs/sauce-school/codelabs/Module3_APITesting.md

 <!-- ------------------------ -->
-## 3.04 The Vault, Variables, and Environments
+## 3.05 The Vault, Variables, and Environments
 Duration: 0:03:00

 ### Using The Vault

- The Vault is a unique part of the API Fortress platform that allows you to store variables and code for use across a projects.
+ The Vault is a unique part of the API testing platform that allows you to store variables and code for use across a projects.

 It is unique, Not in terms of the idea, but in the flexibility offered.
 It allows you to save, edit, and reuse almost anything, including:

 * Variables
-* Code snippets (think reused authentication flows) *Any assertions and code elements
+* Code snippets (think reused authentication flows)
+* Any assertions and code elements

 In the Vault, you can store level at two different levels of scope, project and global, and the project vault will allow you to reuse those values across any test within that scope.